Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

 Agrident Wedge Scan
 ---------
  This application just start a scan to read an LF tag.
- You can use it remapping this application to on (or more) of the 3 programmable button.
+ You can use it remapping this application to one (or more) of the 3 programmable buttons.
 You can do it on the device in Settings > Remap key & shortcut.